 c.
 Research the hardware and software system requirements.
 The vendor should provide the law firm with the standards needed for hardware, supporting software and internet connectivity requirements.

 2. Determine whether to do a data conversion.
 Poor data conversions are the number one reason for failures of system implementation.
-It is important to understand whether the conversation will convert data accurately enough to minimize staff time cleanup.
+It is important to understand whether the conversation will convert data accurately enough to minimize staff cleanup time.
 In some cases the best alternative may be to start from scratch and enter the information manually.

 3. Spend the time to define the system user definitions.
 The more robust the system, the more user definitions required.
 Use the knowledge of the vendor staff or your outside consultant to help with these decisions.
 Senior staff should be involved with at least approving the user definitions as this normally is the foundation of any good system/procedure.
 Some of the areas that may need to be defined are; organization, accounting, security, user defined information/tables, system management activities, local and remote access standards, records management and word merge documents.